- Courses and Registration

 Records may be released to parents without a signed consent from the student under certain exceptions.
 These include:

 Parents who wish to access their student's education records without the express written permission of the student may provide a copy of the previous year's tax form demonstrating that the student is a dependent for tax purposes to the Office of Records, University of Texas at Arlington, Room 129 Davis Hall.
 Income data on the tax record can be redacted.

 For parents of dual-credit students: Students who are enrolled in both high school and courses at a postsecondary institution provide a unique situation.
 While the rights under FERPA belong to the parents with respect to high school records, they belong to the student with respect to the postsecondary records.
 In this case, FERPA's provisions allowing disclosure of information to parents of students who are dependents for income tax purposes would apply, allowing the postsecondary institution to share grades and other information from the student's education records with parents upon presentation of income tax records demonstrating the student is a tax dependent.
-The student can also give express written permission to the parent to access to his or her education record by downloading the form at Office of Records Release Form (pdf) and remitting it with UTA identification to the Office of Admissions, Records and Registration, Room 129 Davis Hall.
-Please note that there is a separate release form for financial records, available in Bursar Services.
+Students can give express written permission for their parents' access to their education record by completing the UT Arlington FERPA Release Authorization Form and submitting it with UTA identification to the Office of Admissions, Records and Registration, Room 129 Davis Hall.

 Additionally, the high school and postsecondary institution may share information from records of dual-enrolled students.

 UT Arlington strongly encourages parents of dual-credit students to respect the student's ownership of his or her education record at the college level and seek ways to gain that information while safeguarding the student's rights and responsibilities.
 Faculty teaching dual-credit courses will make every attempt to communicate with and through the student, as an important maturation point for college students.